-Image matters, because people make assumption and judgment based on very limited information.
-H. Andrew Michener, John D. Delamater and Daniel J. Myers explain in their book “Social Psychology”, that when we observe a single physical characteristic or behaviour in someone, we tend to assume that the person has a number of related qualities too.
+Image matters, because people make assumptions and judgments based on very limited information.
+H. Andrew Michener, John D. Delamater, and Daniel J. Myers explain in their book “Social Psychology”, that when we observe a single physical characteristic or behaviour in someone, we tend to assume that the person has a number of related qualities too.
 For example, someone may be perceived as confident because they have a firm handshake.
 They may be seen as trustworthy because they make eye contact.
 They may be judged as capable, professional, successful − even wealthy or intelligent − because they are well-dressed.

 The reverse is also true.
 According to Brian Tracy, author of “The Psychology of Achievement”, “many capable men and women are disqualified from job opportunities because they do not look the part”.

 Caroline Dunn and Lucette Charette of the National Research Council of Canada found that “people are affected by your appearance whether or not they realize it, and whether or not they think appearance is important”.
 They found that a first impression has a significant and measurable effect on the observer:

 Your appearance strongly influences other people’s perception of your:

 Your personal presentation (communication skills and appearance) influences people’s behaviour toward you, including:

 As an individual living and working in a highly complex and competitive society, you must recognize and understand the impact of your Image as it communicates first to you and then to others.”

 For corporations and other organizations, their image can affect the financial bottom line.
 Fortune Magazine’s annual ranking of the most admired companies has found a correlation between a company’s image and its profits.

 Companies can have the following benefits by creating a positive image: